TITLE 68: PROFESSIONS AND OCCUPATIONS

 E) Self-study.
 A maximum of 50% of the total CE requirements may be earned through the following self-study activities:

-i) An applicant may obtain CE credit by taking correspondence or web-based courses from an approved CE sponsor.
+i) An applicant may obtain CE credit by taking correspondence or web-based courses, including pre-recorded professional presentations and pre-recorded webinars, from an approved CE sponsor.
 These courses shall include a test that must be passed in order to obtain credit.

 F) Journal clubs.
 Up to 5 hours of CE credit may be obtained for participation in a journal club.
 Credit will be earned based on actual hours of participation and must be verified with an attendance list and list of articles from peer-reviewed journals discussed at each meeting.